mcsweeney90/mcsweeney90.github.io/_pages/about.md

 My research
 ======

-Modern high-performance computing (HPC) architectures are becoming increasingly heterogeneous (for example, with multiple CPUs and GPUs), so one of the major current challenges is to ensure that tasks are assigned to the computational resources which are best suited to handle them.

-The fundamental goal of my research is to develop effective strategies for scheduling the constituent tasks of large computational jobs on heterogeneous HPC systems.
+Modern high-performance computing (HPC) architectures are increasingly likely to be heterogeneous, comprising multiple accelerators, usually GPUs, in addition to a host of multicore CPUs.
+To exploit the awesome potential of such systems, we must ensure that the constituent tasks of computational jobs are executed by the processing resources which are best suited to handle them.
+The overall aim of my research is to develop effective strategies for doing exactly this.